 7 MIN READ

-The Impact of Corn Seed Size and Yield Potential
+The Impact of Corn Seed Size and Shape

-• The size and shape of a corn seed does not affect its genetic yield potential.
+• The size and shape of a corn seed does not affect its genetic yield potential as all the seeds on the ear have the same genetic yield potential.

 • Corn yield potential is determined by the product’s genetics and can be dramatically affected by management practices and environmental conditions during the growing season.

-Does Seed Size and Shape Affect Yield Potential?
+Does Corn Seed Size and Shape Affect Yield Potential?

 Figure 1.
 Seed size and shape on a corn ear varies from large rounds (left, cob base), flats (middle of cob), to small rounds (cob tip).